jsforce/jsforce-website/src/documents/document/index.html.md

 ### Execute Report (Sync)

-By calling `Report#execute(options)`, the report is exected in Salesforce, and returns executed result synchronously.
+By calling `Analytics-Report#execute(options)`, the report is exected in Salesforce, and returns executed result synchronously.
 Please refer to Analytics API document about the format of retruning result.

 ```javascript